-Hanford’s U Plant was the third plutonium processing canyon built at the Site.
-Stretching 810 feet long, 66 feet wide, and 77 feet high, it was constructed in 1944.
-While originally designed to perform the chemical separations activities needed to extract plutonium from irradiated fuel rods, it was determined after construction was complete that the first two canyons would be able to process enough plutonium without needing to use U Plant for the same purpose.
-As a result, U Plant became a facility where T Plant and B Plant workers were trained before they were permanently assigned to either of those canyons.
+Hanford’s U Plant was the third plutonium processing “canyon” built on the Hanford Site, after T Plant and B Plant.
+Stretching 810 feet long, 66 feet wide and 77 feet high, it was constructed in 1944.
+While originally designed to perform the chemical separations activities needed to extract plutonium from irradiated uranium fuel rods, it was determined after construction that T Plant and B Plant would be able to process enough plutonium.
+As a result, U Plant became a facility for training T Plant and B Plant workers.

-In 1952, the U Plant was given a new mission which was to recover uranium from the waste generated in the plutonium extraction process.
-For six years, U Plant crews removed uranium from the chemical separations process waste and then transferred that uranium to a support facility called 224-U/UA (224-U/UA was also called the UO3 or Uranium Trioxide Facility).
+In 1952, U Plant was given a mission to recover uranium from the waste generated in the plutonium extraction process.
+For six years U Plant crews removed uranium from the chemical separations process waste and then transferred that uranium to a support facility.

-As more efficient and technologically advanced plutonium processing canyons were built at Hanford, the U Plant was placed in standby mode in 1958.
-From 1958 through 1964, the plant was used to receive, decontaminate, and maintain contaminated equipment from other processing facilities.
-After 1964, U Plant underwent some minor decontamination work but has remained virtually deserted for more than 45 years.
+U Plant was placed in standby mode in 1958, as more efficient and technologically advanced plutonium processing canyons were built at Hanford.
+From 1958 through 1964, U plant was used to receive, decontaminate and maintain contaminated equipment from other processing facilities.
+After 1964, U Plant underwent some minor decontamination work but has remained virtually deserted.

-In 2005, a landmark Record of Decision (ROD) was reached between the Department of Energy, the U.S. Environmental Protection Agency, and the Washington Department of Ecology surrounding the final disposition of the U Plant.
-It represents the first cleanup “pathway” for any plutonium processing canyon within the Department of Energy complex and features innovative demolition methods that could save $200 million over the costs associated with the traditional ways of tearing down buildings.
+In 2005 a landmark decision was reached between the Department of Energy (DOE), U.S. Environmental Protection Agency (EPA) and Washington State Department of Ecology regarding the final disposition of U Plant.
+The decision represents the first cleanup “pathway” for any plutonium processing canyon within the DOE complex and features innovative demolition methods that could save $200 million over the costs of traditionally tearing down buildings.